jfo/weblog/content/post/how-zig-do.md

 Test 2/2 -...integer overflow
 ```

+`mem` is an array of _unsigned bytes_, so subtracting 1 from 0 overflows the
+type.
 Once again, Zig is forcing me to consider this possibility explicitly.
-In this
-case, it so happens that I don't care about this overflow- in fact I want it to
+In this case, it so happens that I don't care about this overflow- in fact I
+want it to default to dealing with it via [modular
-default to overflow as per the [brainfuck spec](dfji), such as it is.
-Zig has a set
+arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) as per the
+[brainfuck spec](https://en.wikipedia.org/wiki/Brainfuck), such as it is.
+This
+means that decrementing a cell at `0` will give me `255`, and incrementing a
+value of `255` will give me `0`.

-of auxiliary arithmetic operators that offer ["guaranteed wrap around
+Zig has a set of auxiliary arithmetic operators that offer ["guaranteed wrap
+around
 semantics"](http://ziglang.org/documentation/master/#Wrapping-Operations)

 ```zig
 '+' => mem[memptr] +%= 1,
 '-' => mem[memptr] -%= 1,
 ```

+This solves my integer overflow problem and does what I expect it to.

 For `<` and `>`, I'll navigate a small array and then check the value of an
 incremented cell: